dionach/PANhunt/README.md

 ## Introduction

+NOTE: This is a fork of original PANHunt as an effort to migrate to Python 3.
+It is heavily modified and refactored.
+There may be issues with functinality.
+Do not use in production!

 PANhunt is a tool that can be used to search drives for credit card numbers (PANs).
 This is useful for checking PCI DSS scope accuracy.
 It's designed to be a simple, standalone tool that can be run from a USB stick.
 PANhunt includes a python PST file parser.

 ## Build